safe-global/safe-docs/README.md

 ## Safe{Core} API

-The [Safe{Core} API](safe-core-api/available-services.md) makes reference to all the Safe infrastructure needed to power interfaces with all Safe account related information.
+The [Safe{Core} API](safe-core-api/available-services.md) refers to all the Safe infrastructure needed to power interfaces with all Safe account related information.
 This includes the Safe Transaction Service, Safe Events Service, etc.

 This section in the documentation has information related to the services architecture.

-## Reference

-The [Reference](reference/safe-core-sdk/auth-kit/README.md) section in this documentation has technical details describing the different tools available at Safe in detail.